 Injecting Batches and On-Chain Block Validation Rules¶

-Imposing a set of rules on the relationships between transactions, or inter-transaction validation, is also required for some use cases.
-Two examples of inter-transaction validation would be:
+Sawtooth allows the validator to impose a set of rules on the relationships between transactions, or inter-transaction validation.
+This is also required for some use cases.
+Two examples of inter-transaction validation are:

-- Only N of transaction type X may be included in a block.
+Only N of transaction type X can be included in a block.

-- Transaction type X may only occur at position Y in a block.
+Transaction type X can only occur at position Y in a block.

 interface BatchInjector: // Called when a new block is created and before any batches are added.
 A list of // batches to insert at the beginning of the block must be returned.
 A StateView // is provided for inspecting state as of the previous block. block_start(string previous_block_id) -> list<Batch> // Called before inserting the incoming batch into the pending queue for the // given block.
 A list of batches to insert before this batch must be returned. before_batch(string previous_block_id, Batch batch) -> list<Batch> // Called after inserting the incoming batch into the pending queue for the // given block.
 A list of batches to insert after this batch must be returned. after_batch(string previous_block_id, Batch batch) -> list<Batch> // Called just before finalizing and completing a Block.
 An ordered list of batches // that will be committed in the block is passed in.
 A list of batches to insert at // the end of the block must be returned. block_end(string previous_block_id, list<Batch> batches) -> list<Batch>

-The Journal will call each of the methods at the appropriate times for all included BatchInjectors, thus injecting batches into the new block.
+The BlockPublisher (part of the journal) will call each of the methods at the appropriate times for all included BatchInjectors, thus injecting batches into the new block.

-This setting is controlled using the existing Settings Transaction Family.
-Take care when when updating this setting, because an incorrect value may cause transaction families to behave incorrectly.
+This setting is controlled using the existing Settings transaction family.
+Take care when updating this setting, because an incorrect value may cause transaction families to behave incorrectly.

 On-Chain Validation Rules¶

-- A validation rule consists of a name followed by a colon and a comma-separated
+A validation rule consists of a name followed by a colon and a comma-separated list of arguments:

 The following rules are defined: